camferna/Ensemble-Methods-and-Time-to-Event-Analysis-Models/README.md

 ## Python Experiments

 * numfeatures_generate_data: the script used to generate the data of the decreasing number of features experiment.
-* numsamples_generate_data: the script used to generate the data of the increasing number of samples.
+* numsamples_generate_data: the script used to generate the data of the increasing number of samples experiment.
-* percensorship_generate_data: the script used to generate the data of the increasing percentage of censorship.
+* percensorship_generate_data: the script used to generate the data of the increasing percentage of censorship experiment.